-As part of our 14-year programme of town centre improvements, we've been working with the Mahara Place Development Committee, made up of local business and community representatives, to further develop designs that we made with the community in 2014 and 2016, to make sure they're fit-for-purpose.
+This work's part of our 14-year programme of town centre improvements.
+We've worked with the Mahara Place Development Committee, made up of local business and community representatives, to further develop designs that we made with the community in 2014 and 2016, to make sure they're fit-for-purpose.

 WHAT DO THE PLANS INVOLVE?